CISSP computerized adaptive testing (CAT): 25 of your questions answered

 The maximum allowed time for the CISSP CAT exam is three hours.
 There is no minimum time limit.
 Candidates who need extended time due to medical conditions are required to get pre-approval from (ISC)².

-19. Does a more extended session mean the candidate is doing well and close to passing CISSP CAT exam?
+19. Does a more extended session mean I’m doing well and close to passing CISSP CAT exam?

 Not necessarily.
 The CAT program continually adapts questions depending on the candidate’s ability, which means the length of a passing test can vary from person to person.

-20. Can students take breaks during the CISSP CAT exam?
+20. Can I take breaks during the CISSP CAT exam?

-21. When does a candidate receive the results of the CISSP CAT exam?
+21. When do I receive the results of the CISSP CAT exam?

 The results of the CISSP CAT exam will be available immediately upon completion of the test.